borama/vscode-ruby-slim/README.md

-# Slim syntax highlighting for VSCode
+# Slim syntax highlighting for VS Code

-The **Ruby Slim** extension brings [Slim template language](https://github.com/slim-template/slim) support to VSCode.
+The **Ruby Slim** extension brings [Slim template language](https://github.com/slim-template/slim) support to VS Code.
 As a complete rewrite of the [Slim extension](https://marketplace.visualstudio.com/items?itemName=sianglim.slim) by Siang Lim it fixes its issues, aims to support more modern features such as [Tailwind CSS](https://tailwindcss.com) and is well tested.